 'How big should a coffee table be?' is the question that's on everyone's lips (slash something that a lot of us are tapping away into our search engines) recently.
 And, the answer is that it depends on a lot of variables in your living room.

-The best coffee tables (opens in new tab) aren't made to the same size.
+You already know that coffee tables aren't made to be the same size.
 Some cute pieces are on the petite side, other wow-factor furniture comes wide, and many tables we love are long.
 But there is a science to styling a coffee table in your lounge.

 We posed the question 'How big should my coffee table be?' to the professionals, who were able to give some darn good (universal) advice to suit all spaces - little and large.